SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

   - *Simulator Settings.ini*
     This file is also created in the last step of "Simulator Setup" and is maintained in the future by the "Simulator Settings" application.
 It defines the [runtime and startup settings](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Using-Simulator-Controller#startup-process--settings) of Simulator Controller.

 As already said, I recommend to stick to this tool for all your configuration tasks, unless you have a configuration need, which cannot be handled by "Simulator Setup".
-Please note, that ecach configuration change that you make with the "Simulator Configuration" tool, which is described in the following sections, will be overwritten, if you ever use "Simulator Setup" afterwards.
+Please note, that each configuration change that you make with the "Simulator Configuration" tool, which is described in the following sections, will be overwritten, if you ever use "Simulator Setup" afterwards.

 ### Presets & Special Configurations

-*Simulator Setup* provides a selection of presets for otherwise time-consuming configuration steps.
+"Simulator Setup" provides a selection of presets for otherwise time-consuming configuration steps.
 These are mostly pre-configured layouts for Button Boxes and Stream Decks.
 Even if you do not find your particular layout here, it might be even helpful to start with one of these preconfigured layouts instead of starting from scratch.
 Simply select the one that fits best.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Setup%203.JPG)